-When trying to obtain a teaching job, your resume is vitally important.
-Very few people like writing resumes, as it can be tedious and tiresome.
-However, it is important to remember that your resume is the next thing that a prospective employer sees after your cover letter.
+When trying to obtain a special education teaching position, your resume’s format and its content are critical to getting selected for an interview.
+Few job seekers like writing their resumes; it can be tedious and tiresome.
+It’s important to remember your resume is the next thing a prospective employer sees after your cover letter.

-When trying to obtain a special education teaching position, you need to write a quality resume that really highlights your experience and qualifications for the job.
+When trying to obtain a special education teaching position, you need to write a quality resume to highlight your relevant experience and qualifications for the job.

 While it is widely known that it is easier to get jobs in special education because it is specialized, schools do not want to hire people who have selected the profession simply because there were strong job prospects.
-A special education teacher is charged with creating and implementing individual education plans to help struggling students succeed.
-School districts want to make sure that they select someone who can live up to this responsibility.
+A special education teacher is charged with creating and implementing individual education plans to help students facing a diverse array of challenges succeed.

-Mention Any Special Certifications
+Mention Special Certifications

 Use Special Education Keywords

-Even administration deals with special education students, so don’t feel that you can’t mention IEP’s or 504 Plans without throwing them for a loop.
-If you use the terms fluidly, it will demonstrate to the hiring committee that you are comfortable with the terminology and well versed in your field.
+Even administration deals with special education students, so don’t feel you can’t mention IEP’s or 504 Plans without throwing them for a loop.
+If you use the terms fluidly, it will demonstrate to the hiring committee you are comfortable with the terminology and well versed in your field.

 Some individuals hold the qualifications necessary to teach special education and are jobless.
-Unless you want to be one of them, be sure to create a resume that will convince employers that you are the teacher for them.
+Unless you want to be one of them, be sure to create a resume to convince employers you are the teacher for their school.